 In the post 9/11 period it was recognised that one of the key enablers of violent extremism is access to finance and the ability to move money.
 The global nature of terrorist financing and money-laundering has required a global response to the problem.

 A quick look at compliance, for example, in 18 African countries identified by the United Nations Development Programme as violent extremism hotspots, shows that compliance levels average below 50 per cent.

-In terms of political will, evidence gathered by the Institute for Economics and Peace suggests that sometimes, those in charge of implementing the legislation can be the ones to lose out the most, as illicit black market, overtly corrupt dealings, or informal economic activities may be curbed.
+In terms of political will, evidence suggests that sometimes, those in charge of implementing the legislation can be the ones to lose out the most.
+That’s because illicit black markets, overtly corrupt dealings, or informal economic activities may be curbed.

 Even with improvements in compliance, AML/CFT legislation may remain less than effective in combating terrorist financing in many countries around the world for three main reasons.

 First, many developing countries are heavily cash-based economies.
 Buying, selling, lending and borrowing very often occur directly with cash payments leaving no paper trail and making enforcement of any regulations around monetary flows virtually impossible.

 Third, AML/CFT legislation may be ineffective at curbing terrorist attacks because the cost of perpetrating terrorist attacks are decreasing as terrorist tactics are changing, with groups increasingly relying on self-funded individuals to carry out attacks.

-The opinions expressed throughout this article are the opinions of the individual author and do not necessarily reflect the opinions of Vision of Humanity or the Institute for Economics & Peace.
+The opinions expressed throughout this article are the opinions of the individual author.
+They do not necessarily reflect the opinions of Vision of Humanity or the Institute for Economics & Peace.